|

 Nominalism: Nominalism is a theory that explains that abstract and universal objects do not exist but are merely labels and names.
 It suggests that the mind can not formulate any image or concept corresponding to any general or universal term.
 Humanism is a system or outlook of thought connecting major significance to humans rather than supernatural or divine matters.
 Humanists do not believe ...

-What is austere nominalism? - Homework.Study.com
+What is nominalism in biology? - Homework.Study.com

 |